1,811,130 Shares in Viemed Healthcare, Inc. (NASDAQ:VMD) Bought by Thrivent Financial for Lutherans

-Thrivent Financial for Lutherans bought a new position in Viemed Healthcare, Inc. (NASDAQ:VMD) in the first quarter, according to its most recent disclosure with the Securities and Exchange Commission.
-The institutional investor bought 1,811,130 shares of the company’s stock, valued at approximately $18,328,000.
-Thrivent Financial for Lutherans owned 4.62% of Viemed Healthcare at the end of the most recent quarter.
+Thrivent Financial for Lutherans purchased a new position in Viemed Healthcare, Inc. (NASDAQ:VMD) during the 1st quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
+The fund purchased 1,811,130 shares of the company’s stock, valued at approximately $18,328,000.
+Thrivent Financial for Lutherans owned about 4.62% of Viemed Healthcare as of its most recent filing with the Securities and Exchange Commission (SEC).

-A number of other hedge funds and other institutional investors also recently made changes to their positions in VMD.
-Denali Advisors LLC acquired a new position in Viemed Healthcare in the 1st quarter worth $32,000.
-Lazard Asset Management LLC acquired a new position in shares of Viemed Healthcare during the 4th quarter worth about $46,000.
-Public Employees Retirement System of Ohio acquired a new position in shares of Viemed Healthcare during the 4th quarter worth about $92,000.
-Zurcher Kantonalbank Zurich Cantonalbank boosted its stake in shares of Viemed Healthcare by 135.0% during the 1st quarter.
-Zurcher Kantonalbank Zurich Cantonalbank now owns 9,259 shares of the company’s stock worth $94,000 after buying an additional 5,319 shares during the last quarter.
-Finally, Trexquant Investment LP acquired a new position in shares of Viemed Healthcare during the 4th quarter worth about $115,000.
-53.05% of the stock is owned by hedge funds and other institutional investors.
+A number of other institutional investors and hedge funds have also made changes to their positions in the stock.
+The Manufacturers Life Insurance Company increased its position in Viemed Healthcare by 6.7% in the fourth quarter.
+The Manufacturers Life Insurance Company now owns 21,948 shares of the company’s stock worth $218,000 after purchasing an additional 1,374 shares during the last quarter.
+Public Employees Retirement System of Ohio increased its position in Viemed Healthcare by 18.1% in the first quarter.
+Public Employees Retirement System of Ohio now owns 13,873 shares of the company’s stock worth $141,000 after purchasing an additional 2,129 shares during the last quarter.
+TD Asset Management Inc. increased its position in Viemed Healthcare by 7.7% in the first quarter.
+TD Asset Management Inc. now owns 31,556 shares of the company’s stock worth $321,000 after purchasing an additional 2,245 shares during the last quarter.
+CLARET ASSET MANAGEMENT Corp boosted its stake in Viemed Healthcare by 8.4% during the first quarter.
+CLARET ASSET MANAGEMENT Corp now owns 37,821 shares of the company’s stock worth $385,000 after buying an additional 2,923 shares during the period.
+Finally, Swiss National Bank boosted its stake in Viemed Healthcare by 3.9% during the first quarter.
+Swiss National Bank now owns 80,900 shares of the company’s stock worth $822,000 after buying an additional 3,000 shares during the period.
+Institutional investors own 53.05% of the company’s stock.

-Separately, Zacks Investment Research upgraded shares of Viemed Healthcare from a “sell” rating to a “hold” rating in a research note on Friday.
-Two analysts have rated the stock with a hold rating and two have issued a buy rating to the stock.
-The company currently has an average rating of “Buy” and an average price target of $12.33.
+Separately, Zacks Investment Research raised shares of Viemed Healthcare from a “sell” rating to a “hold” rating in a research note on Friday.
+Two equities research analysts have rated the stock with a hold rating and two have given a buy rating to the company.
+Viemed Healthcare currently has a consensus rating of “Buy” and a consensus target price of $12.33.

-Viemed Healthcare (NASDAQ:VMD) last released its quarterly earnings results on Monday, May 3rd.
-The company reported $0.04 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $0.03 by $0.01.
-The firm had revenue of $28.42 million for the quarter, compared to analysts’ expectations of $29.00 million.
-Viemed Healthcare had a net margin of 21.32% and a return on equity of 37.21%.
-As a group, equities analysts forecast that Viemed Healthcare, Inc. will post 0.25 EPS for the current year.

 Viemed Healthcare, Inc, through its subsidiaries, provides in-home durable medical equipment and post-acute respiratory healthcare services to patients in the United States.
 The company offers respiratory services and related equipment, including non-invasive ventilators; bi-level, continuous, and automatic continuous positive airway pressure (PAP) machines; and oxygen therapy, as well as services of respiratory therapists; and respiratory disease management, neuromuscular care, and oxygen therapy services.